 VHF / UHF 6m, 2m & 70cm

-Kenwood TS570DG into a homebrew 60 metre horizontal loop antenna fed with ladder line.
-The loop is bent into a rectangle (22m x 8m) and is about 7m high, the long sides run NE/SW.
+For HF I use a Kenwood TS570DG into a homebrew 60 metre horizontal loop antenna fed with ladder line.
+The loop is in the form of a rectangle (22m x 8m) and is about 7m high, the long sides run NE/SW.
 The antenna has gain and some very interesting radiation patterns on the higher bands!

-Yaesu FT8900 into a homemade multiband colliner on the apex of the house
+For VHF/UHF I use a Yaesu FT8900 into a Comet GP-3 multiband colliner on the apex of the house.

-Home Made Active Loop - Electronics & Control Box
+Home Made Active Rx Loop - Electronics & Control Box

 I also have a home made vertical which acts as one of the supports for my wire loop.
 There is a scaffold pole driven into the ground with a machined nylon insert that seperates it from another scaffold pole acting as the vertical antenna.
-It is fed with a 9:1 Un-Un and is a perfect match on 17m, it also loads nicely with the rig's built in auto-tuner on 20, 15, 12 & 10m.
-There is an extensive ground radial system for the vertical, and for when the wire loop has the feeders are joined together and fed against ground for 160m operation!
+It is fed with a 9:1 Un-Un and is a perfect match on 17m.
+There is an extensive ground radial system for the vertical, and for when the wire loop has the feeders joined together and fed against ground for 160m operation!

 9:1 Un-Un in the process of being contructed.